ucl-isd/moodle-mod_hotquestion/README.md

 Purdue University's hotseat.

-Inside or outside classroom, students post questions into Hot Question activity from notebook, netbook, android, iPhone, iPod and other gears which can access the moodle site.
+Inside or outside classroom, students post questions into Hot Question activity from notebook, netbook, android, iPhone, iPod and other devices which can access the moodle site.
 Students can also vote on others' questions, so that the hottest questions will be popped up.
-Teachers can make orally comments on selected questions in classroom.
+Teachers can make oral comments on selected questions in classroom.

+New capability added 3/29/2016 that allows admin, teachers, and managers to download questions.
+Admin downloads ALL questions.
+Teachers and managers only download questions from the current Hot Question activity.

+New capability added 3/29/2016 that allows teachers and managers to delete any question in the current Hot Question activity if they deem the question is inappropriate.

+NOTE: If you plan on disciplinary action for any inappropriate question, you should download the evidence BEFORE you remove questions, as once removed, questions are not recoverable.

 Details: https://github.com/hit-moodle/moodle-mod_hotquestion/wiki